 In certain circumstances, a Florida court may impute income to a parent for the purposes of calculating child support.
 The most common circumstance where a court will “impute” income is when a parent is voluntarily unemployed or underemployed.

 Imputed income is determined based upon a parent’s recent work history, occupational qualifications, and prevailing earnings level in the community.
 The law related to child support in Florida can be complex and frequently requires an expert.
-If you have further questions about child support in Jacksonville, Florida, The Taylor Law Office can help.
+If you have further questions about child support or child custody in Jacksonville, Florida, The Taylor Law Office can help.

 For a free initial consultation with an attorney about child support or modifying child support in the Jacksonville, Florida area, please submit a consultation request below or call 904-339-5298.